BBaysinger/bb-react-slideshow/README.md

 - **Custom Hooks**: Simplified logic using custom hooks for professional, maintainable code.
 - **Configuration Options**: Adjustable settings for auto-slide timing/restart and dynamic routing.
 Two optional sets of controls.
 - **Accessibility**: Built with keyboard navigation support and ARIA attributes to ensure an inclusive experience.

+## Roadmap

+- **Modularize the Controls**: Explore making controls a separate component that can be linked or passed to the slideshow component.
+Then the slideshow will use whatever features are provided in the control set.

 Here is an example JavaScript function: